My Art Belongs in Museums

 Now don't worry; we're not losing sight of the museums here.
 The reason you're doing all this is to gradually raise awareness about your art, both online and in real life, and hopefully start getting opportunities to show.
-This usually starts with invitations to participate in group shows, but group shows can be challenging in terms of getting your message out.
+This usually begins with invitations to participate in group shows, but group shows can be challenging in terms of getting your message out.
 They're not great for showing your full range of talents, but they're definitely a step in the right direction.
-The more group shows you participate in and the more shows you get, the better.
+The more group shows you participate in and the more people who see your art, the better.
 At the same time, you want to be on the lookout for solo opportunities.
 This next step along your journey to the top typically takes a little more time, but once those solo shows start, you'll be much better positioned to impress.

-As an aside, holing up in the studio or occasionally posting or contacting people on social media without actively participating in the scene and making face-to-face contact is unlikely to get you anywhere fast.
+As an aside, holing up in the studio or only occasionally posting or contacting people directly or on social media without actively participating in the scene and making face-to-face contact is unlikely to get you anywhere fast.
 The same goes for approaching galleries who've never heard of you and have no idea who you are.
 For anything like this to work, your art has to be so astonishingly unbelievably remarkably amazing that a gallery has no choice but to take you on-- and that's astonishingly unbelievably remarkably rare.
 Not to belabor the point, but making all those personal contacts and connections is an essential part of the game.
-These days, the competition between good artists to get shows at good galleries is so extreme that having any kind of advantage, even if its only a referral, really really helps.
+These days, the competition between good artists to get shows at good galleries is so intensely competitive that having any kind of advantage, even if its only name recognition or a referral, really really helps.